Calvert Hall College High School: Band

-In existence for nearly 50 years, the Band performs numerous times during the year including local parades, home football games, and the Turkey Bowl.
+The Calvert Hall band performs numerous times during the year including local parades, home football games, and the Turkey Bowl.
 The Band is overseen by the Director of Bands, in addition to an Associate and Assistant Director.

 The Calvert Hall Instrumental Music Department features 3 Jazz Bands, a Jazz Combo, 3 Concert Bands, and 2 Marching Bands.
-The CHC competitive marching band was named the 2004 & 2005 Tournament of Bands Group IV, Chapter V Champions, the 2016, 2021, and 2022 USBands Group II Open National Champions, as well as the 2017, 2018, and 2019 Group III Open National Champions.
+The CHC competitive marching band was named the 2004 & 2005 Tournament of Bands Group IV, Chapter V Champions, the 2016 and 2024 USBands Group II Open National Champions, as well as the 2017, 2018, and 2019 Group III Open National Champions.

 On January 7, 2009, the band was named the Bowl Games of America's Band Championship Series National Champions.